 Kitchen Style

 Traditional-style kitchens are classic and inviting.
-They often have wood cabinets comprised of cherry, oak, or walnut.
-The cabinet doors usually have detail, as do the tiles in the backsplash.
+They often have wood cabinets made of cherry, oak, or walnut.
+The cabinet doors and backsplash tiles, as do the cabinets, usually have detail.
 The cabinets have raised or recessed panels instead of contemporary flat panels.

 Contemporary: Clean and Sleek